AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 *At the bare minimum, you will need two gene lists, one for up-regulated and another for down-regulated genes.*

-The main notebook for this example is [gene_DE_validate](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html).
+The main notebook for this example is [`gene_DE_validate`](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html).
 This notebook compares the differential expression results of the two datasets:

+1) A refine.bio-processed dataset's differential expression results - which are carried out within [the main notebook](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html).

-1) An author-processed dataset's [differential expression results](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/author_processed_DE.nb.html) - but for using this workflow with your own dataset's results, any methodology that gives you the [required input mentioned above](#required-fields-for-differential-expression-results) is fine.
+2) An author-processed dataset's [differential expression results](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/author_processed_DE.nb.html) - but for using this workflow with your own dataset's results, any methodology that gives you the [required input mentioned above](#required-fields-for-differential-expression-results) is fine.
 Ideally you'd use the same pipeline for initial results and validation.

-2) A refine.bio-processed dataset's differential expression results - which are carried out within [the notebook](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html).

 The comparison in this example results in a Venn diagram that illustrates the overlap of the two datasets' differentially-regulated genes.
 For this example workflow, the gene expression datasets and sample metadata are stored in a `data/` directory.